tendermint/tendermint/docs/app-development.rst

 to update the validator set.
 To add a new validator or update an existing one, simply include them in the list returned in the EndBlock response.
 To remove one, include it in the list with a ``power`` equal to ``0``.
 Tendermint core will take care of updating the validator set.
-Note you can not update more than 1/3 of validators in one block because this will make it impossible for a light client to prove the transition externally.
+Note the change in voting power must be strictly less than 1/3 because otherwise it will be impossible for a light client to prove the transition externally.
 See the `light client docs
 <https://godoc.org/github.com/tendermint/tendermint/lite#hdr-How_We_Track_Validators>`__
 for details on how it tracks validators.
+Tendermint core will report an error if that is the case.

 .. container:: toggle